Encharted Cook

 Italian Meat Sauce

 This is seriously the best homemade Italian Meat Sauce.
 Every time I make it, friends and family ask for the recipe.
-It is rich.
-It is savory.
-This is the sauce you dream of!
+It is rich and savory-the sauce you dream of!

 Jump to: